 It can be very difficult to offer advice on dog aggression when you don't know the dog or family concerned, or their circumstances, but I'm going to give it a try.

-I'm assuming your rescue dog is an adult and not a puppy and that you don't have any of his history from the rescue center.
-If you've not checked, I recommend you speak to them because the more information you have, the more you will understand about your dog's behavior.
+I'm assuming your rescue dog is an adult and not a puppy and that you don't have any of his history from the rescue centre.
+If you've not checked, I recommend you speak to them because the more information you have, the more you will understand your dog's behaviour.

-If he's not yet bitten, you might like to try one or two exercises, however, if he has bitten you I recommend you call in a professional canine behaviorist.
+If he's not yet bitten, you might like to try one or two exercises, however, if he has bitten you I recommend you call in a professional canine behaviourist.

 If your dog is snapping and growling at you when you are around his toys, for now, I recommend you remove all of them and hide them - (when he's not around, for safety) - never try to take them from his mouth!